 As a novice painter with very little money, J.J. had each individual who wanted my work arrange to pay $100.00 per month.
 After awhile, I had a monthly income that made it possible for me to survive and keep working until 1981 when I obtained my masters degree.
 I also felt honored that he added some of my work to his own collection.
 Unfortunately J.J. passed away in 2012, but I owe him a debt of gratitude for everything he did for me over those years.
 I miss his counsel, patience, wit, and sense of humor.

 HARRISON ITZ (Owner, Harris Gallery, Houston)

-In 1981 after receiving my MFA, I shared a studio in the Houston Heights with artist, Sharon Kopriva.
+In 1981 after receiving my MFA, I was invited to teach during the summer at Bennington College in Vermont.
+After I returned, I shared a studio in the Houston Heights with artist, Sharon Kopriva.
 One day I was visited by a man named Harrison Itz who was interested in seeing my work.
 I didn't know who he was at the time, and I only had one finished painting to show him.
-It was a rather unconventional piece; the first in what would be my transition away from figurative work into still-life.
+It was an unconventional piece; the first in what would be my transition away from figurative work into still-life.
 During that initial visit, Harrison informed me that he represented artists, and wanted to take my painting to his gallery.